diskoverdata/diskover-docs/source_files/config_initial.md

 #### License

 This is the point where you need to send your license request and the wizard partially automates this task for you.
-Note that if you skip this part for now, you can always send a [license request](#software_activation) manually at any time.
+Note that if you skip this part for now, you can send a [license request](#software_activation) at any time.

+🔴 &nbsp;Click on the **Request License** button and fill out the required fields:

+- **Email Address**: please use your corporate email.
+- **Edition**: the [solution](https://diskoverdata.com/solutions/) you subscribed to or want to try for your POC.
+- **Elasticsearch Nodes**: the number of nodes included in your subscription plan - POCs are for 1 node only.
+- **Comments**: anything that can help us, like your company name.

-🔴 &nbsp;The wizard will prompt you through the steps to collect the information for your license request: email, Diskover edition, number of nodes, and your hardware ID which will be automatically generated during this process.
+✏️  &nbsp;Your license is be attached to your [hardware ID](#hd_id), which will be automatically generated and sent to us during this process.

+🔴 &nbsp;Click **Send Request**.

 <img src="images/wizard_license_request.png" width="">

-🔴 &nbsp;You should receive your license within 24 hours, usually much less than 24 hours.
+🔴 &nbsp;You should receive your license within 24 hours, usually much less than 24 hours or a little more if you send your request during a weekend.
 You have 2 choices at this point:

 - Pause and wait to receive the license to continue.
 - Click **Skip** and come back once you receive the license.